Andre-devv/LSDIPro-SilkMoth/experiments/README.md

 2. The data folder can be found in the project wiki.

-3. Alternatively, and more practical, you can use pre-extracted sets by downloading them from [this link](https://tubcloud.tu-berlin.de/s/6eopZTJkcKYH5b2).
-Place the downloaded files into the `data` folder.
+Alternatively, and more practical, you can use pre-extracted sets by downloading them.

+1. For webtable experiments download pre-extracted sets from [here](https://tubcloud.tu-berlin.de/s/QSkFBfCTXgdSern).
+Place them in the `data\webtables` folder.